 Total joint replacements are often required due to damage or deterioration.
-Fortunately, the expert surgeons and staff at Beacon Orthopaedics and Sports Medicine can perform outpatient shoulder replacements.
-Since Beacon is an independent, specialized practice, a hospital stay is out of the question.
-In fact, while many health networks will keep a patient for two or three days after a shoulder replacement, patients that choose Beacon Orthopaedics are able to recover at home.
+Fortunately, the expert surgeons and staff at Beacon Orthopaedics and Sports Medicine are able to perform outpatient shoulder replacements in many cases.

 What is Shoulder Arthritis?

-Arthritis is a common disease that affects the shoulder, causing joint pain, stiffness and swelling.
+Arthritis is a common disease that affects the shoulder, causing joint pain, stiffness and swelling, and is a leading cause of total shoulder replacement.
 When a person gets arthritis, they lose cartilage or the cushion in the joint.
 Cartilage allows the joint to glide easily during motion.
 When enough cartilage wear occurs, bone on bone rubbing begins, which can be very painful.
 In addition, the joint becomes inflamed and there is usually a restriction of motion.

 Many patients will complain of a deep ache that can radiate down the arm.
 The pain usually gets worse with movement or activity.
 With time, there may even be pain at rest and eventually, patients will awaken at night with shoulder pain.
 Patients often complain of grinding and difficulty with motion.
-Patients are able to see orthopaedic physicians In the office, a physician will diagnose arthritis through a thorough physical exam and taking the proper x-rays.
+A physician will diagnose arthritis through a thorough physical exam and taking the proper x-rays.

 Your Shoulder Experts

 Anytime implants are used to replace your normal anatomy, it is expected that they will wear with time.
-The survivorship of a shoulder replacement is up to 93% at 10 years and 87% at 15 years.
-(Torcia et al.) At one year from the time of surgery, 98.5% patients are glad they had the procedure done.
-Ninety percent of patients feel that their new shoulder has attained the 80 percent of what they feel a “normal” shoulder would be and 37 percent of patients think that their new shoulder is normal.
-(Warner et al.)
+The survivorship of a shoulder replacement is up to 93% at 10 years and 87% at 15 years.3 At one year from the time of surgery, 98.4% of patients reported an improvement in shoulder pain, function, and satisfaction.4

 Most activities can be resumed after a shoulder replacement.
 A person usually resumes activities such as swimming, golf and tennis by six months after surgery.
 Activities that involve major impact (such as contact sports or those where falls are frequent) or heavy loads (such as lifting heavy weights) should be avoided since these may increase the chance of rotator cuff tears, hardware loosening, increased wear and/or fracture.

-What are the risks of Surgery for Outpatient Shoulder Replacements?
+What are the Risks of Surgery for Shoulder Replacements?